Geoff Murray Instructor, Carpentry

 “Learning by doing” is something Geoff believes in.
 His academic background (he received his B.A. in Economics from the University of Manitoba in 1980 and LEED AP in 2008), experiential education based leadership, and more than 20 years of local carpentry experience provide a great foundation for his role within the Carpentry Department at Camosun.
 He considers himself very fortunate to work with others, both students and colleagues, who share his passion and who each bring their unique strengths to campus.

 Geoff inspires learners in multiple programs, including all levels of the Carpentry Apprenticeship program, Women in Trades, and the 25 week long Foundation Carpentry program which teaches skills and knowledge necessary for initial entry into the carpentry trade.
-Current best practices for environmental sustainability is one of the knowledge areas Geoff includes in his curriculum and has been working on introducing it when he was the Chair of the Carpentry Articulation Committee and currently as the lead Subject Matter Expert in the revision of the provincial Carpentry learning resources.
+Current best practices for sustainability is one of the knowledge areas Geoff includes in his curriculum and has been working on introducing it when he was the Chair of the Carpentry Articulation Committee and currently as the lead Subject Matter Expert in the revision of the provincial Carpentry learning resources.

 Sustainability through durability, quality, and efficiency